 |What is it?|

 An issue that involves difficulty with the physical act of writing.
-Kids may also find it hard to organize and express their thoughts and ideas in written form.
+Kids may find it hard to express their ideas in written form.

 |Signs you may notice|

 - Mixing print and cursive letters

 - Spacing letters and words oddly

 - Run-on sentences and lack of paragraph breaks

 - Difficulty memorizing sight words